OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

     (Example: candidate _Zabelia tyaihyoni_ preferred to candidate _Zabelia mosanensis_ for
     n' = GBIF _Zabelia tyaihyoni_.)

+    [MTH: is there a synonym in this example? seems obvious as stated.]

 If there is a single candidate that is not rejected by any heuristic, it is aligned to that candidate.